Policy: Higher degree by research - examinations

 - Align with the University reputation and principles of integrity and academic freedom;

-- Make a distinct contribution to the knowledge of a subject area;
+- Make an original contribution to the knowledge of a subject area;

-- Are a coherent, integrated and original body of work; and
+- Are a coherent and integrated body of work; and

 - Are at the appropriate standard for the AQF level of the qualification.